Send Facebook Group Posts to Airtable

 Test your webhook

-Before or after connecting Airtable, you can send a test payload to your webhook URL (the one from Zapier, Make, or n8n) to confirm it receives data.
-Enter the URL below and we’ll POST a sample payload (same shape as real posts) so you can verify the flow and see the data in your automation tool.
+Before or after connecting Airtable, you can send a test to your webhook URL (the one from Zapier, Make, or n8n) to confirm it receives data.
+Open Send test webhook and choose default (keywords / AI validation) or all posts so the sample matches your campaign.
+Enter the URL and we send the matching sample so you can verify the flow and see the data in your automation tool.

 Request